 The reception staff are members of the practice team and they are bound by the same rules of confidentiality as the clinican staff.
 The Receptionists ask about the reason for your appointment to ensure you receive the most appropriate medical care from the most appropriate person within the appropriate timeframe.

-Dr Bellas consults 2 and a half days per week
+Dr Bellas consults for 5 sessions a week

-Dr Smith consults 2 and a half days per week
+Dr Smith consults for 4 sessions a week

 Cancelling your surgery appointment